Cacti/documentation/Data-Queries.md

 When you are finished filling in these fields, click the Create button.
 You will be redirected back to the same page with some additional information to fill in.
-Cacti will make a list of each data template referenced to in your selected graph template and display them under the Associated Data Templates box.
-For each data source item listed, you must selected the data query output field that corresponds with it. *Do not forget to check the checkbox to the right of each selection, or your settings will not be saved.*
+Cacti will make a list of each **Data Template** referenced to in your selected **Graph Template** and display them under the `Associated Data Templates` box.
+As previously mentioned, for each **Data Source** item listed, you must selected the **Data Query** output field that corresponds with it.
+*Do not forget to check the checkbox to the right of each selection, or your settings will not be saved.*

-The Suggested Values box gives you a way to control field values of data sources and graphs created using this data query.
-If you specify multiple suggested values for the same field, Cacti will evaluate them in order which you can control using the up or down arrow icons.
-For more information about valid field names and variables, read the section on suggested values.
+The `Suggested Values` form provides you a way to control field values of **Data Sources** and **Graphs** created using the **Data Query**.
+If you specify multiple `Suggested Values` for the same field, Cacti will evaluate them in order which you can control using the up or down arrow icons.
+For more information about valid field names and variables, read the section on `Suggested Values`.

 When you are finished filling in all necessary fields on this form, click the Save button to return to the data queries edit screen.
 Repeat the steps under